The exhortation we’ve heard all our lives sounds so simple and doable: “Get a good night’s sleep.”

 But judging by the numbers, a multitude of Americans don’t get enough shut eye and need the array of specialists, services and products that exist today.
 Even a “natural” water enhanced with melatonin, GABA and 5-HTP tryptophan is on the market to help sleep-desperate consumers achieve the slumber they so badly crave.
 Welcome to the sleep economy.

-Industry experts and market research firms project the sleep industry could reach an astounding $32.4 billion this year in the U.S. That number represents an 8.8 percent year-over-year increase since 2008 and includes everything from pills, products and medical devices to “sleep consultants” who farm themselves out to hospitals, labs, and sleep centers, to luxe mattresses made with tension-relieving foams.
+IMS Health, a marketing analytics firm based in Parsippany, N.J., projects the sleep industry could reach an astounding $32.4 billion this year in the U.S. That number represents an 8.8 percent year-over-year increase since 2008 and includes everything from pills, products and medical devices to “sleep consultants” who farm themselves out to hospitals, labs, and sleep centers, to luxe mattresses made with tension-relieving foams.

 Sleep hotels and “pods” catering to weary travelers have popped in many major cities around the world, while advocacy groups like the International Sleep Products Association – founded in 1915 to represent a few dozen mattress manufacturers – now represents nearly 700 mattress makers and bedding supply companies in over 50 countries.